Where did Arabic come from?

-Semitic languages spread from Syria through Lebanon, Israel, and Jordan down to the Arabian peninsula.
-Because the Arabian peninsula was more isolated, people there kept speaking an older version of the language.
+Semitic languages spread from Syria through Lebanon, Israel, and Jordan.
+Finally they reached the Arabian peninsula.
+Because the Arabian peninsula was more isolated, people there kept speaking this older version of the language.

 Here’s a song by Yusuf Islam (who used to be Cat Stevens) to teach the Arabic alphabet:

 Beginning in the later medieval period, Turkic and Altaic people from Central Asia moved into West Asia.
 These people also told or wrote stories in Turkish.
 They wrote their own stories, like the Alpamysh.